 Input Heavy Games

 At this point in the school year, normally everyone is a little antsy, and this year with all the crazy is no exception.
-When we are together at the end of the year, I personally try to incorporate a lot Movement in my classes.
-This means Brain Breaks, Review Games and as many input heavy games for Spanish class as possible for maximum comprehensible input in Spanish class.
+When we are together at the end of the year, I personally try to incorporate a lot of movement in my classes.
+This means Brain Breaks, Review Games, and as many input-heavy games for Spanish class as possible for maximum comprehensible input in Spanish class.

 There are so many games out there, so I think the key is mixing it up to keep students on their toes.
-At the same time many games can be reused with new content to keep them fresh.
-Some games that I often come back about once per novel are running dictation, The Marker Game and GimKit.
+At the same time, many games can be reused with new content to keep them fresh.
+Some games that I often come back about once per novel are running dictation, The Marker Game, and Blooket.

 **Distance learning adaption – For distance learning these games can still be played!
 Read this post for how to play virtual games with students over zoom.